21 Nov 2018 Martin Banov

-A philosophy of engineering pragmatism underpins the ethos of IOTA, one as distanced as possible from the ideological tendencies surrounding other familiar projects that have ambitiously undertaken on re-designing our financial and economic systems.
+Philosophy of engineering pragmatism underpins the ethos of IOTA, one as distanced as possible from the ideological tendencies surrounding other familiar projects that have ambitiously undertaken re-designing our financial and economic systems.

 Shifting the Consensus Center of Gravity

-Roman Semko wrote in a blog post in the end of 2017:
+Roman Semko wrote in a blog post at the end of 2017:

 Proof-of-Stake is just shifting the problem.
 In PoS whoever has the biggest pile of coins runs the show, so to speak.
 So you exchanged hashrate for wealth, which is just the same.
 It might be better for the environment but doesn’t solve the problem of centralization.